kyleem20/fs-journal/notes/05-javascript.md

 https://github.com/BoiseCodeWorks/late-fall21-js-day2

+Functions:
+.shift() = removes the first element in an array, moves to the next one

 reading notes:
 A function is a subprogram designed to perform a particular task.
 Function definitions are hoisted — expressions are not.